History of women in engineering: 1950s

 Nohemy Chaverra was the first Afro-Colombian woman to graduate with a degree in chemical engineering in Colombia.
 She graduated from the University of Antioquia in 1951.
 Her son, Andrés Palacio Chaverra, was Vice-Minister of Labour Relations between 2007 and 2008.

 In 1950 Marianna Sankiewicz-Budzyńska graduated with a master's degree in electrical engineering, specialising in radio technology from Gdańsk University of Technology and went on to earn a PhD and become an academic, having a strong influence on the development of electrophonics in Poland and Eastern Europe.
-Elfriede Tungl became the first women in Austria to earn a doctorate in civil engineering in 1950.
+Elfriede Tungl became the first woman in Austria to earn a doctorate in civil engineering in 1950.
 In 1973 she became the first female associate professor at the Vienna University of Technology.

 In 1952, Polish electrical engineer Maria Wanda Jastrzębska earned a master's degree in electronics and went on to set up early computer labs and influence university teaching.

 Ila Ghose (née Majumdar) was West Bengal's first woman engineer, graduating as a mechanical engineer from the Bengali Engineering College in 1951.
 Sudhira Das qualified as the first women engineer in the Indian state of Odisha in the early 1950s.

 California Odha Zertuche Díaz was the first woman to graduate from the UNAM School of Engineering, National Autonomous University of Mexico in 1954, and later was the primary developer of the drinking water and sewerage system in Ensenada, Mexico.

 Dorothy Hatfield became the first female indentured engineering apprentice at Vickers-Armstrongs (Aircraft), Brooklands, UK in 1956, and in 1958 Janet Gulland became the first female graduate apprentice at the company.

 In 1957, Araceli Sánchez Urquijo became the first female civil engineer to work in Spain, having been amongst the first 45 hydropower engineers trained at the Moscow Power Engineering Institute.
 The same year, Evelyna Bloem Souto was the only woman in the first class of the civil engineering course at the University of São Paulo in São Carlos, Brazil, before building a successful academic career.